-Current School Council Members
+Current Pupil Parliament Members

 Roles are selected in a democratic election process where members vote with a show of hands.

-Link teacher: Mrs Amerigo
+Link teacher: Miss Amerigo

-Roles of the School Council Members
+Roles of the Pupil Parliament Members

 Chairperson: The Chairperson runs the meetings.
 First, they read through the last week’s minutes to check they are a true reflection of what happened; if all members agree, the minutes are signed.
 The chair then forms and shares the meeting’s agenda with the school council and works through this.